annhegde/SevaSethu/README.md

 processed by the authorities who takes further actions.
 SevaSethu also include features like traffic analysis,air quality monitoring etc., to check the quality of living at a particular place.
 It also includes a feature which allows the users to rate the actions taken for the reported problems.
 The user can also send feedbacks and report problems manually by uploading images.

-# Libraries/Dependencies
+# Dependencies

-The front end for the web app has been built using Flutterflow.Supabase is the relational
+The front end for the web app has been built using Flutterflow.Supabase is the relational database management system.
+In the backend, Azure functions have been used for api calls and https triggers.
+The satellite images have been obtained through mapbox api which is sent to gemini-pro-vision for detection.
+Traffic analysis is carried